EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 To run that code, expand the Attach to dropdown on the top of the Notebook and select Manage pools.

-That takes you to the Manage tab, and the Apache Sparks pools page in ther.
+That takes you to the Manage tab, and the Apache Sparks pools page in there.
 Click the New button.

 ![Person Notebook](./../images/PersonNotebookIV.png)